Arteaga0415/express---server/README.md

-## Express Tutorial
+## Express API Tutorial

 * with an express app
+* create a local DB with mongoDB
+* conect to the DB
-* create models
+* create models using moongose
 * create Controllers
-* create a local DB with mongoDB
-* conect to the DB and build API.